 Tax checks for taxi, private hire and scrap metal licences

-⚠️ We only cover the position here if you are a sole trader (self-employed) or an employee.
+If you are renewing a taxi, private hire or scrap metal licence, then you need to complete a ‘tax check’ before you can renew the licence.
+We only cover the position here if you are a sole trader (self-employed) or an employee.
 However, if you operate your business through a partnership or limited company, the requirements will also apply to you.

 HMRC want to ensure that everyone, including taxi drivers and scrap metal dealers, declares their income and pays their taxes.

 The purpose of the tax check is to make sure that you are properly registered for tax, where necessary.
-If you are a self-employed sole trader, this usually means that you have registered with HMRC to complete a Self Assessment tax return each year.
+If you are a self-employed sole trader, this usually means that you have registered with HMRC to complete a self assessment tax return each year.

 For most people, the tax check is just a formality and should only take a few minutes.

-Who needs to do a tax check?
+Businesses needing to do a tax check

-• driving a hackney carriage;
+- driving a hackney carriage

-• carrying on business as a scrap metal dealer, either at a site or as a mobile collector.
+- carrying on business as a scrap metal dealer, either at a site or as a mobile collector

-In Scotland, similar rules apply from 2 October 2023 to those who apply for a licence to:
+In Scotland, the requirements apply to those who renew a licence to:

-• drive a taxi or private hire car (PHC);
+- drive a taxi or private hire car (PHC)

-• operate a booking office;
+- operate a booking office

-• carry on a business as an itinerant metal dealer.
+- carry on a business as an itinerant metal dealer

-In Northern Ireland, the rules apply from 2 October 2023 only to those who apply for a licence to drive a taxi.
+In Northern Ireland, the requirements apply only to those who renew a licence to drive a taxi.

 You do not need to carry out a tax check if you are applying for a licence for the first time – for example, if you are just starting your business.